RemiSEGARD/testSHuite/README.md

  - **binary**: Path to the binary for the testsuite
  - *testsuite_name*: Name of the testsuite.
 Defaults\ to the name of the yaml file
  - *ref*: Name of the reference binary
+ - *variables*: Allows you to declare variables in a list, see below for more informations

 ### Tests-specific setting